oleksiikolomiietssnapp/SwiftFormatLintPlugin/README.md

 - Try building a smaller target first
 - Disable other background processes consuming I/O

+### Lint plugin not finding `.swiftformat` configuration

+The Lint plugin can't locate your configuration file, so it uses swift-format defaults.

+**Solution:**
+- Verify `.swiftformat` is in your **project root** (same folder level as `.xcodeproj`), not inside `.xcodeproj` or in subdirectories
+- Confirm the file is added to your Xcode project (visible in file navigator)
+- For Xcode projects, the file must be explicitly added to the target in Build Phases
+- Check file permissions: `ls -la .swiftformat` (should be readable)
+- Build with verbose output to see if the plugin finds the config: `xcodebuild -verbose`

 ### "Configuration file not found" warning

 This is normal if you don't have a `.swiftformat` configuration file.
 The plugin will use swift-format's default rules.

 **Solution (optional):**
-- Create `.swiftformat` in your package root to customize rules
+- Create `.swiftformat` in your project root to customize rules
 - See [swift-format documentation](https://github.com/apple/swift-format) for configuration options

 ### FormatPlugin fails with "Permission denied"